merely-useful/py-rse/index.md

 **e**valuates it (i.e., executes it),
 **p**rints the command's output, and **l**oops around to wait for another command.
-If you have used an interactive console for R or Python, you have already used a simple CLI.
+If you have used an interactive console for Python, you have already used a simple CLI.

 This lesson introduces another CLI that lets us interact with our computer's operating system.